What Are Use-It-or-Lose-It Employee Vacation Policies?

 No federal or state laws mandate vacation time, either paid or unpaid.
 However, many companies provide it to increase company morale and employee wellness, while also remaining competitive with other hiring companies.
 Once a company provides vacation time to employees, it then becomes subject to the applicable laws in the employer's state.

 Employers in all states except California, Montana, and Nebraska have the right to set a date by which employees must take their accrued vacation.
-Employers can stipulate that employees who don't take vacation by this date will forfeit the accumulated time-off.
+Employers can stipulate that employees who don't take vacations by this date will forfeit the accumulated time-off.

 However, in several states, including Massachusetts and Illinois, statutes indicate that employees must be afforded a reasonable opportunity to take accrued vacation time prior to the deadline for forfeiture.